Connecting to your database

 -

-Enter the Database Name and Connection (Bolt) URI.
+Enter the Database Name and connection URI.
 Click on the Next button.
 You can find your Connection URI in your Connect tab of the database management interface.

 -